JuliaLind/slimdreams/README.md

 ![High-level diagram of the system](./.readme/system.drawio.png)

+Class-diagrams and sequence diagrams for the individual parts are available in the submodule's repos.

 The application includes a dataset of 6 482 food items, sourced from willys.se, available at data-server/data/foods.json.
 Please note: if you intend to use this application at scale, you should either replace the image urls with your own hosted images or contact www.axfood.se to obtain explicit permission.